baggo/tips/README.md

 # tips
-> Tips, hacks and guidelines for optimizing JavaScript modules
+> Tips and guidelines for optimizing JavaScript modules

 Above all else, `baggo` modules should prioritize being fast, compact and simple.
 Therefore, single variable names and minimal whitespace are  acceptable when writing `baggo`-style code.